donnemartin/dev-setup/README.md

 The section [Step 9: Run the android.sh script](#step-9-run-the-androidsh-script) installs Java.

-If you prefer to install it separately, you can download it [here](https://www.jetbrains.com/idea/download/).
+If you prefer to install it separately, you can download it [here](https://www.jetbrains.com/idea/download/) or run:

+    $ brew update
+    $ brew install caskroom/cask/brew-cask
+    $ brew cask install --appdir="~/Applications" intellij-idea-ce

 ## Section 8: Misc